expfactory/expfactory/docs/pages/4-integrations.md

 For complete setup and usage, see the most updated docs in the [Github repository](https://www.github.com/expfactory/expfactory-robots).
 Here we will review a "quick start" with a Singularity image.

 ## Singularity Usage
 You will need to [install Singularity](https://singularityware.github.io/install-linux) first.
 Singularity is ideal for this use case because of the seamless nature between the container and host.
-We have a pre-built image for your use:
+We have a [pre-built image](https://www.singularity-hub.org/collections/380) on Singularity Hub for your use:

 ```
 singularity pull --name expfactory-robots.simg shub://expfactory/expfactory-robots